-- Approval of a research proposal by the division (must be approved before the oral comprehensive examination) - Completion of RDOC9303 Prospectus Development - Review of a prospectus by the Research Doctoral Oversight Committee (cannot be done until after the student passes the Oral Comprehensive Examination) - Following ReDOC review, approval of a prospectus by the guidance committee at least four months before the dissertation is presented Students are required to use the style guides approved by the seminary faculty.
+- · Approval of a research proposal by the division (must be approved before the oral comprehensive examination) - Completion of RDOC9303 Prospectus Development - Review of a prospectus by the Research Doctoral Oversight Committee (cannot be done until after the student passes the Oral Comprehensive Examination) - Approval by the Institutional Review Board (IRB) for research involving human subjects. - Students must show academic proficiency in the methodologies that they will be using in their dissertation prior to the approval of their prospectus.
+This proficiency may include taking a course that covers the methodology if their committee and/or division so require. - Following ReDOC review and IRB approval, if required, guidance committees approve final prospectuses.
+A student must submit to the ReDOC office an approved prospectus at least four months before the dissertation is presented for defense.
+Students are required to use the style guides approved by the seminary faculty.